 Figure 3: Inequality trends (a) using different income definitions, (b) with/without equivalence scale, (c) using different inequality measures and d) including/excluding non-taxed Source: Aggregated Tax Statistics from FTA (a, c and d) and FTA Key Figures (b) from Swiss Federal Tax Administration (FTA), own calculations

-Measuring inequality
+Inequality measures

 So far we have shown Gini coefficients, the most common measurement of inequality.
 However, the coefficient has certain restrictions.
 It is generally acknowledged that the Gini coefficient is more sensitive to the middle part of the distribution and accordingly less sensitive to changes at the extremes.
 Hence, its informative value is limited.
 Nonetheless, it is possible to identify periods where inequality increased or decreased, but it is not feasible at all to understand which part of the distribution actually was affected.
-To overcome these restrictions, we calculate additional measures (5.2.1) and expand the analysis with relative distribution methods (5.2.2).
+To overcome these restrictions, we calculate additional measures (4.2.1) and expand the analysis with relative distribution methods (4.2.2).